 Each visit to a Catholic cemetery is a reminder to us of the love, fellowship and faith that we have shared with our deceased family members and friends.
 Each cemetery visit is also a reminder to us of our own mortality and a reminder of Jesus Christ’s promise to everlasting life.

 Death as seen through the eyes of a Christian is not the end, it is simply a natural passageway to everlasting life.
 Burial in a Catholic cemetery is a statement of continued belief in that everlasting life, even in death.

 We dedicate ourselves to the service of the Church by respectfully laying to rest those who have died, caring for those who grieve, and maintaining our cemetery as a sacred place of prayer and reflection for all Christians.
 In providing a consecrated place for interment, we treat the remains with dignity after death.
 We serve as a symbol of the extended community of the Church – a community unbroken by death, celebrating the death and resurrection of the Lord, which offers to us the promise of eternal life.
 As such, the cemetery holds the similar status of any Church, a place of prayer and respect for all people of good will.

-Mary Dow, Cemetery Sales Counselor
+Laurie Miles, Cemetery Sales Counselor

 Office (810) 658-7114